 U. S. Navy – Retired

 The Story of PAHCOM can be told many ways and has been over the years and decades of service to our industry.
-The most important message is that we are an association founded and managed by healthcare managers and administrators for the purpose of leading and improving the level of expertise such that there is a sure path to success and a shared metric in the industry recognizing those who truly possess the knowledge and experience necessary to lead a medical practice to prosperity in today's complex and highly regulated environment.
+The most important message is that we are an association founded and managed by healthcare managers and administrators for the purpose of leading and improving the level of expertise such that there is a sure path to success.
+That requires a shared metric recognizing those who truly possess the knowledge and experience necessary to lead a medical practice to increasing prosperity in today's complex and highly regulated environment.
 In a recent issue of our association magazine "The PAHCOM Journal", Founder Richard Blanchette shared the following...

 Richard founded PAHCOM after retiring from the U. S. Navy.
 He specialized as an Independent Duty Hospital Corpsman serving on board small ships at sea without a physician, honing his skills as a clinician.
 In 1971 Richard was the only medical person within the 40-member Naval Advisory Group at Cam Rahn Bay, Vietnam.
 Richard has a Bachelor Degree in Health Care Administration from George Washington University and a Master Degree in Organizational Development from the Naval Postgraduate School.